 Article or chapter in an edited book

-Author Surname A., Year Published. in Editor(s), Title.
-Publisher, City, p.
-Pages Used.
+Author Surname A., Year Published.
+In Editor(s), Title.
+Place of publication: publisher, page numbers.

 Huchra J.A., 1986.
 In Kolb E.W., et al. (Eds), Inner Space, Outer Space.
 Chicago: Univ.
 Chicago Press, p.
 65.

 Author Surname A., Year Publeshed.
-Catalog title, Publisher, City
+Catalog title, Place of publication: publisher.

 Kukarkin B.V., Kholopov P.N., Efremov Yu.N., et al., 1969.
-General Catalogue of Variable Stars, 3rd ed., Astronomical Council of the Academy of Sciences of the USSR, Moscow.
+General Catalogue of Variable Stars, 3rd ed., Moscow: Astronomical Council of the Academy of Sciences of the USSR.

 Ritter H. and Kolb U., 2016.
 Catalogue of Cataclysmic Binaries, Low-Mass X-Ray Binaries and Related Objects.
 Available at: http://www.mpa-garching.mpg.de/RKcat/ (Accessed: 15 December 2016).

-Author Surname A., Year Published. in Editor(s), Conference series title and number.
-Journal short title, Publisher, City, p.
-Pages Used.
+Author Surname A., Year Published.
+In Editor(s), Conference series title and number.
+Journal short title, Place of publication: publisher, volume and page numbers.